redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 To start a new Git repository on your local machine,

 1. Open a terminal window and `cd` to the location where you'd like to create a Git repository.
-2. Create a new directory using `mkdir <name of your new folder>`.
+2. Create a new directory using `mkdir <name-of-your-new-directory>`.
 3. `cd` into your new directory.
 4. Type `git init -b main` and hit `Enter`:

 ![Git init](git-init.png)

-We've turned our new folder `git-test` into a new Git repository, and we've given it a branch (via that `-b` flag) named `main`.
+We've turned our new directory `git-test` into a Git repository, and we've given it a branch (via that `-b` flag) named `main`.
 More on branches in just a bit.

 #### Staging Your Changes

-After you've created a new Git repository via `git init`, you need to add some content to the repository before making your first "commit," which essentially saves a snapshot of your Git repository at a given moment in time.
+After you've created a new Git repository via `git init`, you need to add some content to the repository before making your first "commit."
+A commit essentially saves a snapshot of your Git repository at a given moment in time.
 Here, I'm going to use the Mac Terminal's `touch <file-name.extension>` command to create a new dummy file (PowerShell users can enter the `New-File <file-name.extension>` command):

 ![Touch a New File](touch-file.png)

-Our `ls` confirms the new file has been created.
+`ls` confirms the new file has been created.

 Now, we're (almost) ready to commit our work.
 Unlike in other programs you may be used to, Git "stages" changes before committing them.
 There's a good reason for that, but I won't get into it here.